huggingface/hub-docs/tasks/src/image-to-text/about.md

 ### Optical Character Recognition (OCR)

-OCR converts the text present in an image(Ex: Scanned document) to machine readable formats.
+OCR models convert the text present in an image, e.g. a scanned document, to text.

 Try it on [🤗 Spaces](https://huggingface.co/microsoft/trocr-base-handwritten)